icdar21-mapseg/icdar21-mapseg-eval/README.md

 ### Metric
 This tool computes an aggregate indicator of detection and localization accuracy for each set of points (map sheet).
-More precisely, we compute and plot the F-score (with $\beta=0.5$ to penalize false detections more than missed elements) of the correctly detected points across a range of distance thresholds (50 pixels here).
+More precisely, we compute and plot the F-score (with beta=0.5 to penalize false detections more than missed elements) of the correctly detected points across a range of distance thresholds (50 pixels here).
 The global indicator is the average of all individual scores.

+For more details about the metric, please refer to the [evaluation details for task 3](https://icdar21-mapseg.github.io/tasks/task3/#metrics).

 ### Tool sample usage